-Let’s face it, Summertime is fun.
-Summertime is amazing.
-Summer can also cost us a lot of money if we are not careful.
+Let’s face it; Summer is fun.
+Summer is amazing, and it can also cost us a lot of money if we are not careful.
 In our family, we enjoy picnics.
 Whether eating outside under the tree with my kids or having a picnic at a park, it is something we truly enjoy and look forward to.

 - Fighting Back The Urge To Spend Money – 5 Tips to Help You!

 - 10 Ways To Save and Manage Money On a Low Income